 We are convening expert panelists to discuss how implementation of the new law in Texas could affect -- or should affect -- the state's child welfare, children's mental health, and juvenile justice systems and the children and families whose lives are shaped by these systems.
 Panelists will discuss potential challenges for Texas and the new opportunities presented by the law to prevent child maltreatment and improve supports for parents and caregivers.

 Kate Murphy, our Senior Child Welfare Policy Associate, will moderate the panel with the following speakers:

-Anne Heiligenstein, Senior Policy Advisor at Casey Family Programs, will provide an overview of the Family First Act from a national perspective and highlight opportunities for Texas.
+Christine Calpin, Policy Director at Casey Family Programs, will provide an overview of the Family First Act from a national perspective and highlight opportunities for Texas.

 Sasha Rasco, Associate Commissioner of Prevention and Early Intervention at the Texas Department of Family and Protective Services, will address the effect on prevention efforts in Texas, including efforts addressing substance use, mental health, and support for pregnant and parenting youth in care.

 Katie Olse, Executive Director of the Texas Alliance for Child and Family Services, will address the new limits on congregate care, adoption services, reunification services, and foster parents recruitment/retention as well as the law's effect on private child welfare service providers.